ricardoahumada/azure_data_factory/devops/README.md

 - configure a repository:
 	- Choose Project Name (the one we just created)
 	- Git Repository Name: We can create a new one or use the existing repository when we create it.
 	- Collaboration Branch: I suggest you stick with Master.
-This is where all your branching will merge, and a copy of all the changes you’ve made will be published to the Azure Data Factory that runs via trigger or event.
+		-This is where all your branching will merge, and a copy of all the changes you’ve made will be published to the Azure Data Factory that runs via trigger or event.
 	- Then click Save.
 - Once a user can see their ADF page where Save as Template is grayed out, but underneath that, you’ll see two new Save buttons pop up.
 	- These buttons will allow if the saved changes the user made are different than they do and need to be done, which is to publish changes to the Data Factory.
-- Now, all configurations and code repository are Saved, Save All, and Publish Buttons.
-Additionally, the user will be asked what branch they want.
+- Now, all configurations and code repository are Saved, Save All, and Publish Buttons. 	- Additionally, the user will be asked what branch they want.
 A user can create a new one or the existing (Master) branch.

 ## Branching
 - Try to use the name in such a way that differentiates when working in a team.